compromised. that’s costly

 revenue lost per hour down

-Non-Compliance Can Cost Your Healthcare Business Millions
+Non-Compliance Can Cost Your Healthcare Business

 Ransomware exploits HIPAA violations, leading to fines, lawsuits, and data breaches that can cost healthcare businesses millions in losses.
 Cybercriminals target security gaps, using non-compliance against you.